vdclab/vdclab-wiki/tools/gene-neighborhoods/fast-genomics.md

 > --Gene neighborhoods
 > --Which taxa contain homologs
 > --Compare the presence/absence of two proteins
-> --see which taxa have two genes nearby"
+> --See which taxa have two genes nearby"
 {.is-info}